J-sephB-lt-n/vibe-coding-toolkit/local_temp/software_requirements_spec.md

 <user-interface-requirements>
 The simulation consists of dots which move around randomly within a bounded box on a single page web page.
 Each dot represents an individual in the simulated population.
 At any given time, an individual can be healthy, sick or recovered.
-The state of an individual is represented by their colour: healthy=green, sick=red, recovered=black.
+The state of an individual is represented by their colour: healthy=green, sick=red, recovered=grey.
 Individuals infect each other (with an infectiousness probability) when the dots representing them overlap.

 The following controls are available to the user: